 Remote control and distribution of DC power to all of the devices in our Remote GW is an important design consideration.
-In addition to proper fusing, one must be able to remotely turn individual and groups of devices on and off remotely.
+In addition to proper fusing, one must be able to remotely turn devices on and off remotely.
 The diagram above shows the power distribution and control architecture that we are using.

 RigRunner power distribution blocks are used to fuse and distribute power to all of the accessory devices in the rack.

 The RigRunner 4005i provides remote power control via the Internet for all of the major units and accessories in the rack.
 In addition to controlling power on/off states and providing electronic fusing, the RigRunner 4005i monitors voltage and current to the equipment in the Remote GW.
 These controls are accessed via a web browser and a network connection.
 Login/password security is also provided.

 A microBit Webswitch device provides Internet controlled relays to manage various station functions including: